 Before we talk about this IDE, refresh me on the company.

-Headquartered in Bloomington, Minnesota, i-Lumen Scientific is a retinal biotech company focused on addressing the underlying pathology of dry AMD.
+Headquartered in Bloomington, Minnesota, i-Lumen Scientific is a retinal bioelectric stimulation company focused on addressing the underlying pathology of dry AMD.

-How: Via an investigational device, software, and therapy regimen based on its proprietary technology (reportedly patented in the U.S., Australia, Canada, and the European Union).
+How: Via an investigational device that delivers proprietary technology (reportedly patented in the U.S., Australia, Canada, and the European Union).

 Tell me about that tech.

-Intended for in-office ophthalmic therapy, the i-Lumen system delivers a proprietary pulsed microcurrent (bioelectric) stimulation to the retina via the i-Lumen AMD device.
+Intended for in-office ophthalmic therapy, the i-Lumen AMD System delivers a proprietary pulsed microcurrent (bioelectric) stimulation to the retina.

 Explain this more.

-The i-Lumen AMD device carries out this bioelectric stimulation externally—and without implants—via electrodes placed on the eyelid and neck to direct the current to the retina.
+The i-Lumen AMD System carries out this stimulation externally—and without implants—via electrodes placed on a closed eyelid and back of the neck to direct the current to the retina.

-• To note: Within this device is proprietary software with preset treatment algorithms calibrated to each patient.
+- To note: Within this device is proprietary software with preset treatment algorithms.

-• Why target these cells: They’re noted as playing a critically supportive role for the retina’s neural cells (photoreceptors)—which are responsible for processing light and sending visual information to the brain to form images.
+- Why target these cells: Considering RPE dysfunction is a major catalyst for AMD, the RPE is critical for supporting photoreceptor cell function—and these cells are responsible for processing light and sending visual information to the brain to form images.

 And what’s the thought process, exactly?